SeanKilleen/seankilleen.github.io/_posts/2012-05-03-building-a-build-process-part-8-cruisecontrol-net-preparation.markdown

 Now you’re set to allow CruiseControl to pull down files under its own again (just around the bend in this series when we configure CCNet).

 ###Copying the Microsoft Targets to the Build Server
-When dealing with this elsewhere, [I discovered this problem]().
+When dealing with this elsewhere, [I discovered this problem].
 We’ll avoid it in advance here.

 * You have to copy the two files from your local development machine (with VS installed) to the Build Server.
 * Copy the directory `C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\*.*` to the same location on the build server.